Pre-furbished Inventory

 This early 50s television is a gorgeous example of early mid-century elegance.
 The mahogany cabinet construction and brass hardware reflect the premium quality expected during television's pioneering years.
 The decorative inlaid panels on the doors with their subtle geometric border details and the lion's head ring pull hardware transform this piece into an elegant cabinet.

 It has upcycling potential for a cat bed and litter box combo because of the spacious speaker box below.
+Medium rehab needed, could be stained medium or dark or could be painted.
 The measurements are 25.5 in.
 W, 22 in.
 D and 38 in.
 H. Reference #021 when you fill out the custom order form.

 #022 AVAILABLE FOR CUSTOM ORDER